-The possibility of humans being linked to the apes came after the publication of Charles Darwin’s “On the Origin of Species” in 1859.
-He first pointed out that, every species has emerged from an earlier one.
-Later, two scientist Thoman Huley and Richard Owen supported him.
-Huxley published a book in 1863 entitled “The Evidence as to Man’s Place in Nature.”
-Even though there were several views and theories by various scientists, the major problem was the proof – the lack of fossil intermediaries.
-Eugene Dubois discovered the first fossil intermediary in 1891 at Trinil proving that there were species between humans and apes.
-He proclaimed his finding as Pithecanthropus Erectus or Java man.
-Today, humans are classified as Homo Erectus (humans that stand upright).
-Additional fossils were discovered in Africa in 1920.
-The study of the evolution of Humans began thereafter.
-Here is the list of 7 Homo species that existed on Earth throughout history.
+The idea of humans being linked to the apes came after the publication of Charles Darwin’s On the Origin of Species in 1859.
+He was the first to point out that every species has emerged from an earlier one.
+Later, two scientists, Thomas Huxley and Richard Owen, supported him.
+Huxley published a book in 1863 entitled Evidence as to Man’s Place in Nature.
+Even though scientists held several views and theories, the major problem was proof because there was a lack of fossil intermediaries.
+Eugène Dubois discovered the first fossil intermediary in 1891 at Trinil in the Dutch East Indies (modern-day Indonesia) proving that there were species between humans and apes.
+He called his finding Pithecanthropus erectus or Java Man.
+Additional fossils were discovered in Africa in 1920 and the study of the evolution of humans began thereafter.
+Here is the list of seven Homo species that have existed on Earth:

 7. Homo Heidelbergensis